-15.2.3 Plan-in-Hand (Stage 3)
+15.2.3 Final Plans (Stage 3)

-The roadway designer, in coordination with other disciplines or units, is responsible for developing the construction cost estimate quantities for the Plan-in-Hand Estimate in PDN activity 3RD1 Complete Roadway Design.
+The roadway designer, in coordination with other disciplines or units, is responsible for developing the construction cost estimate quantities for the Construction Estimate in PDN activity 3RD1 Complete Roadway Design.
 Update the pay item quantities associated with the proposed design to reflect any design revisions or updated recommendations from other technical units or the Division.
 The NCDOT Project Manager will specify when updates to the construction estimate quantities will be required for Stage 3 at project scoping.

-The Plan-in-Hand Estimate is based on the Initial Design Estimate and may be more detailed due to the plans being in the final stage of design.
+The Construction Estimate is based on the Initial Design Estimate and may be more detailed due to the plans being in the final stage of design.
 Update all pay items, quantities, and units in accordance with NCDOT Standard Specifications for Roads and Structures and NCDOT Master Pay Item List.